flutter/website/debugging.md

 ### "Too many open files" exception (MacOS)

-The Mac file system has a default limit on how many files it can have open at a time.
+The default limit for Mac OS on how many files it can have open at a time is rather low.
 If you run into this limit, increase the number of available file handlers using the `ulimit` command:

 ```